 470.631 - Economics for Public Decision-Making

-Economic thinking provides an important set of tools for almost every aspect of public policy making.
-This course aims to offer students a basic understanding of economics and its importance in public policy making.
-The first half of the course will offer students an understanding of microeconomic and macroeconomic theory including a discussion of when markets can work to achieve policy goals and when market failures call for government intervention.
-The second half of the class will use these economic tools and theories in order to survey several specific policy areas including health policy, tax policy, and the national debt.
-Core course for the MA in Public Management This course counts towards the Economic Security concentration (GSS).
-Elective option for Govt.
-Analytics students.
+Economic thinking provides an important set of tools for almost every aspect of public policymaking.
+This course aims to offer students a basic understanding of economics and its importance in public policymaking.
+The first half of the course will offer students an understanding of microeconomic and macroeconomic theory, including a discussion of when markets can work to achieve policy goals and when “market failures” call for government intervention.
+The second half of the class will use these economic tools and theories in order to survey several specific policy areas, including health policy, tax policy, and the national debt.
+(Core course for the MA in Public Management This course counts toward the Economic Security concentration (GSS).
+Elective option for Government Analytics students.)

 470.635 - Presidential Policymaking

 (formerly Executive Politics and Policymaking) The founders may have envisioned Congress as the premier branch of the federal government, but in the 20th century the president and the executive branch have typically occupied that position.
 This course examines presidential and bureaucratic power in the American political system.
 Students explore the political and policymaking dynamics at the top executive levels and within the bureaucracy.
 They also investigate the factors that account for variations in the power exercised by officials and consider the relationship between the executive branch and other centers of power in American politics.
 Finally, students will learn the processes and tools utilized by policymakers in the executive branch.